St Johns Newfoundland And Labrador, Canada Travel Guide

 A large urban park with bipedal movement trails, golf courses, and the Fluvarium.
 Great for outdoor activities within the city.

-Sections of this coastal hiking trail are accessible from St. John's, offering dramatic scenery and varied difficulty levels.
+Sections of this coastal hiking trail are accessible from St. John's, offering stunning landscapes and varied levels of difficulty.

 Experience the dramatic seaside environment and unique local spots.